-Erez is another recent addition to the Center for Vision Research.
+Erez Freud is another recent addition to the Center for Vision Research.
 He joined York University as an Assistant Professor in 2018.
-His interests in object perception and mid- to high-level vision are closely aligned with the KVNL, so it was natural to begin collaborating as soon as Peter Kohler arrived at York.
-Erez is a co-advisor to Rachel Moreau and our two labs are currently doing joint lab meetings.
+His interests in object perception and mid- to high-level vision are closely aligned with the KVNL, so it was natural to begin collaborating as soon as the KVNL was established.
+Dr. Freud is a co-advisor to Rachel Moreau and we currently hold joint lab meetings between the Freud lab and the KVNL.
 More information is available on the Freud lab website.

 Tony is the head of the Stanford Visual Neurodevelopment Lab and a world leader in visual neuroscience.
 Tony has pioneered the use of steady-state visual-evoked potentials to study all aspects of visual perception and development for decades, and continues to drive the field forward.
 Peter Kohler worked under Tony as a post-doc for several years, and continues to benefit from his insights through collaborations and discussions.